Skip to main content

 Request a quote for your Bore-Hone Brushes

-What's the difference between a Ball Hone and a Flex-Hone?
+What's the difference between a Bore Hone and a CeramiX Bore Hone?

-A Ball Hone typically features abrasive balls mounted on flexible wires, offering good rigidity and aggressive cutting action.
-It's excellent for initial honing and heavy material removal.
-A Flex-Hone (sometimes called a brush hone) has a more brush-like design with abrasive-embedded nylon filaments, creating a more flexible tool that conforms to the cylinder walls.
-Flex-Hones excel at producing a plateau finish and create better cross-hatch patterns for oil retention.
-Both tools serve different stages in the honing process.
+Our Standard and Heavy Duty Bore Hone Brushes feature abrasive balls mounted on flexible wires, offering good rigidity and aggressive cutting action.
+They are ideal for creating a consistent crosshatch pattern without removing too much material.
+A CeramiX Bore Hone has a more brush-like design with abrasive-embedded nylon filaments, creating a more flexible tool that conforms to the cylinder walls.

-Can I use a coarse grit ball hone to save time?
+Can I use a coarse grit bore hone to save time?

 Not recommended.
 You'll risk gouging the cylinder walls instead of smoothing them.